-The wave of young people hungry for art may be the key to changing the current model of buying and selling.
+The wave of art-hungry young people may be the key to changing the current buying and selling model.
 We analyze the whys.

-According to a study by the firm Digitas, the 60% of adolescents between 10 and 14 years old has a “substantial influence” on the final decision of their parents about which car to buy.
-I mean, outrageous.
+According to a study by the firm Digitas, 60% of adolescents between the ages of 10 and 14 have a "substantial influence" on their parents' final decision about which car to buy.
+I mean, barbaric.
 Of people and influence.
 Well, even so, the market is not taking them sufficiently into account.
 And if we already talked about what to hang on the walls of the home, there is a niche that nobody is knowing how to fill.
-But let's go back to the data, which is what always gives rigor and likes to see.
+But let's go back to the data, which is what is always rigorous and likes to see.

-It is undeniable that Generation Z, which includes young people who today are between 7 and 24 years old, more or less, is the most multicultural and with the most diversification of interests in history.
-According to Bloomberg, they make up almost 32 % of the total population of the 7.7 billion people in the world in 2019.
-And not only that, but they are 40 % of all consumers, which, if you join Its "indirect potential" (the parents, so that we understand each other) is an amount of 3,000 million dollars per year.
-The antonym of change, so that we understand each other.
-And finally, translating freely, the study says that they are stealing the toast from the millennials ... but that nobody, we repeat, is paying the slightest attention to them.
+It is undeniable that Generation Z, which includes young people between the ages of 7 and 24, more or less, is the most multicultural and with the most diversification of interests in history.
+According to Bloomberg, they account for almost 32% of the total population out of the 7.7 billion people in the world in 2019.
+And not only that, but they are 40% of all consumers, which, if you join Its “indirect potential” (the daddies, so that we understand each other) represents an amount of 3,000 million dollars per year .
+The antonym of small change, so that we understand each other.
+And, finally, freely translating, the study comes to say that they are stealing the toast from millennials... but that nobody, we repeat, is paying them the slightest attention.

-Well, that said, let's focus once on what we are dealing with.
-In the Melanie Gerlis report Forget millennials —the art market should be looking at Gen Z, which would come to be "Forget the millennials— the art market should be looking at the GeneraZion" (I call it that for short), the author expresses a reality: you cannot tell this generation to buy something or what to buy , because they and they "will find out".
-They are natives of social networks, they know perfectly how brands look for them and they do not trust the first thing they read.
+Well, with that said, let's focus once and for all on what concerns us.
+In the report by Melanie Gerlis Forget millennials —the art market should be looking at Gen Z , which would come to be “Forget millennials— the art market should be looking at Generazion” (I call it that for short), the author It expresses a reality: you cannot tell this generation to buy something or what they should buy, because they "will find out."
+They are natives of social networks, they know exactly how brands look for them and they don't trust the first thing they read.
 Also, they need to see.
-And this, in art, goes to say that the model has changed.
-And that you have to modernize.
+And this, in art, comes to say that the model has changed.
+And that it is necessary to modernize.

-"Forget millennials, the art market should be looking to Generation Z"Melanie Gerlis Forget millennials
+“Forget millennials, the art market should be looking at Generation Z”Melanie Gerlis Forget millennials

-But, in their conclusions, Gerlis and Schneider, who to make matters worse wrote his column based on the article of the first, differ.
+But, in their conclusions, Gerlis and Schneider, who, to make matters worse, wrote his column based on the former's article, differ.

-Schneider concludes that the eyes, especially from a business point of view, should be fixed on that mass of preadolescents, puberty, ephebos and young people who are still in college.
-But not because they are more or less rebellious (Generation X denied corporatism and the Baby Boomers created the counterculture and we should see them now, maximum exponents of neoliberalism, which you already see), but because surely this generation follows a similar trajectory to the previous.
-With multiple differences, of course, but similar in the basics, which is art and its business model, if it is still based on large fortunes and high prices.
-In short: three-quarters of the usual.
+Schneider concludes that eyes, especially from a business point of view, should be fixed on that mass of pre-adolescents, pubescents, ephebes and young people who are still studying at the University.
+But not because they are more or less rebellious (Generation X renounced corporatism and the Baby Boomers created the counterculture and we should see them now, the greatest exponents of neoliberalism, as you can see), but because this generation will surely follow a similar trajectory to the previous.
+With multiple differences, of course, but similar in basics, which is art and its business model, if it is still based on great fortunes and high prices.
+In short: three quarters of the usual.

-But, nevertheless, Gerlis had already distanced himself and puts a couple of key factors into the equation that would make this generation a kind of before and after: the new set of tastes and technological advances.
+But Gerlis had already distanced himself, however, and he brings a couple of key factors into the equation that would make this generation something of a before-and-after: the new set of tastes and technological advances.

-The GeneraZion is not fooled by the Internet, but is proactive on it.
+La Generazion is not fooled by the Internet, but rather is proactive on it.
 And demanding.
-Same as the negative answer to influencers Y vloggers (another little exploited niche in terms of young art), Generation Z does not function by the rules imposed on it.
+Just like the negative response to influencers and vloggers (another little-exploited niche in terms of young art), Generation Z does not function under the rules that are imposed on it.
 As is the current art market.
-Thus, and we end with a piece of information, which has been missing, the latest Hiscox online art trade report reveals that the 87% of 706 buyers demands transparency, clear prices and facilities.
-Doesn't sound too much of a bookmaker, does it?
+Thus, and we end with a piece of information, which has been missing, the latest Hiscox online art trade report reveals that 87% of 706 buyers demand transparency, clear prices and facilities.
+Doesn't sound too much like a bookmaker, does it?